pacifics/PassDao/README.md

 - There is no split function.
 There is one Dao which works according to the democraty law.

+- The shareholders should vote as it's the only way to recieve board meeting fees and contractor tokens.

 - The Dao will decide when the shares and contractor tokens can be transfered.

 =